zerospeech/zerospeech2017/README.md

 should work as well on MacOS.

+## General setup

+* First of all install [git](https://git-scm.com/downloads)
+  and [conda](http://conda.pydata.org/miniconda.html) on your system, if not already done.

+* Create a dedicated Python2 virtual environment to isolate this code from the system wide Python installation.

+        conda create --name zerospeech python=2

+* Then clone this repository and go in its root directory

+        git clone --recursive git@github.com:bootphon/zerospeech2017.git
+        cd zerospeech2017

+* **Do not forget to activate your virtual environment**

+        source activate zerospeech

 ## Getting the hyper-training data

-TODO Put online raw speech data and ABX task files.
+**TODO** Put online raw speech data and ABX task files.

-TODO Write a *get_data.sh [data_dir]* with wget commands to the server.
+**TODO** Write a *get_data.sh [data_dir]* with wget commands to the server.
 This will create ./data/{train, test}/{lang1, lang2, etc...} folders as below.

-TODO Change that structure if another one is more convenient!
+**TODO** Change that structure if another one is more convenient!
+Actually this require to refactore the eval_track1.py (for task files lookup).

 * Once downloaded, the `data` directory has the following structure: